JBFrench/cilo/README.md

 The goal of __Cilo__ is to give developers the ability to build and deploy applications from their own machines while still allowing organizations to enforce quality gates and restrict direct access to secure information like passwords and other credentials.

 ## Run
-DETAILS
 Cilo operates on what's called a cilo "run".
 Each run has a corrisponding cilo file.
 This file is written in a language called "cilo" as a seamless combination between Bash and a Groovy DSL.
 Here is a sample script called "depoy.cilo":
 ```
 def tag = "${PROJECT_NAME}-${GIT_COMMIT}"